Postpartum Anxiety at Night: Why It Happens and What Helps

 - 5 min read

-What Are the Postpartum “Sundown Scaries”?
+Understanding the Postpartum “Sundown Scaries”

-It often shows up when:
+This anxiety often shows up when:

-The daylight starts to fade
+The daylight starts to fade.

-Your baby becomes fussier
+Your baby becomes fussier.

-Your body begins to anticipate nighttime
+Your body begins to anticipate nighttime.

 Thoughts might sound like: